-We were looking to see Salzburg in the day but to be able to stay overnight in a quieter part of the city, within walking distance.
+We were looking to spend 2 nights in Salzburg to allow us to see Salzburg in the day but to be able to stay overnight in a quieter part of the city, within walking distance.

 After hours of searching and looking at reviews we eventually found a bed & breakfast called The Little Guesthouse.
 It was a 15 min walk to the centre and located in a quiet residential area.